yshlin/SerMon/README.md

 Support
 -------
-* Firefox OS: tested on unagi (b2g 1.4) and flame (b2g 2.1).
+* Firefox OS: works fine, tested on unagi (b2g 1.4) and flame (b2g 2.1).
-* Android Open WebApp: tested on Samsung I9100, require Firefox for Android installed.
+* Android Open Web App: problem using privileged permissions, tested on Samsung I9100, require Firefox for Android installed.
-* Android: tested on emulator 4.4, chromium-based WebView is required for IndexedDB.
+* Android: works fine on emulator 4.4, chromium-based WebView is required for IndexedDB.
 * iOS: not working, waiting for IndexedDB support on iOS safari 8.

 Contribute